android/wear-os-samples/WatchFaceFormat/README.md

 ## Debugging

-1. Use the in-built linter within Android Studio to look for any syntax errors within your watch face XML.
+1. Use the built-in linter within Android Studio to find any syntax errors in your watch face XML.
 1. Use `logcat` to look for any error messages from the WFF runtime, such as potential errors in WFF expressions.